mirzaakhena/gogen/README.md

 You also will get the global interceptor for all of controller

-## 7. Glue your controller, usecase, and datasource together
+## 7. Glue your controller, usecase, and gateway together

-After generate the usecase, datasource and controller, we need to bind them all by calling this command.
+After generate the usecase, gateway and controller, we need to bind them all by calling this command.
 ```
 $ gogen registry Default Restapi Production CreateOrder
 ```